 HTML is the format used by web pages.
-Jalview outputs the alignment as an HTML table with all the colours and fonts as seen.
-Any additional annotation will also be embedded as sensitive areas on the page, such as URL links for each sequence's ID label.
+Jalview outputs the alignment as a 'Scalable Vector Graphics' (or SVG) file with all the colours and fonts as seen, which is in turn embedded as a scrollable component within an HTML page.
 This file can then be viewed directly with any web browser.
-Each residue is placed in an individual table cell.
 Unwrapped alignments will produce a very wide page.
+Export options allow original data to be embedded in the HTML file as BioJSON.3